 A common problem in the operating room (OR) during an MIS procedure is the interaction between the surgeon and the camera operator, as it is often difficult to anticipate the motions of the surgeon.
-Furthermore, time is often a factor as the surgeon must work quickly while blood vessels and arteries are temporarily clamped to accomplish a procedure, and the surgeon and camera operator don't have time to move slowly.
 Therefore, in order to make these robotic devices equipped for the OR, there must be an automated method of controlling the camera to follow the surgeon's movements in real-time to alleviate this issue.
-The tracking algorithm presented in this paper is a step forward in providing a robust tracker that can persist in a dynamically-changing environment with quick movements and frequent tool recoveries in order to keep the camera centered where the surgeon desires.
-Linking this tracker with the camera control system of the IREP will allow the surgical robot to perform automated visual servoing of surgical tools.
+The tracking algorithm presented in this paper is a step forward in providing a robust tracker that can persist in a dynamicallychanging environment with quick movements and frequent tool recoveries in order to keep the camera centered where the surgeon desires.